munishlohani/Emotion-Classification-/README.md

 # Emotion-Classification-

-# the project uses the data available from https://www.kaggle.com/datasets/abdallahwagih/emotion-dataset/ to create a classificatoin model
+This project uses open source data to create a text classification model that can differentiate three basic emotions: Joy, Fear and anger

+### To Access data :
+ https://www.kaggle.com/datasets/abdallahwagih/emotion-dataset/ to create a classificatoin model